 The Oxidation Reduction Potential (ORP) in Cherry Creek Reservoir was measured during each monitoring event and the composite values from CCR-2 are displayed in Figure 41.
-Higher ORP values indicate an oxidative state and increased potential to break down organic material, whereas low and negative values indicate a reducing environment.

 During WY 2022, the ORP in the photic zone ranged from 92 mV in early August at CCR-2 to 288 mV in late May at CCR-3.
 The ORP in the samples near or at the bottom of the Reservoir ranged from -22 mV in the first monitoring event in August to 272 mV during the first monitoring event in June.
 On June 7th the ORP values increased approximately 11 mV with depth and were the highest values present of the entire year, averaging 251 mV between the 3 sites.